Breeds and breed differences is a

 prolific breeds.
 Some of my ewes are now too prolific.

-In order to retain thier daughters, I bought a
+In order to retain their daughters, I bought a

-ram lamb (Dagel Dorsets) to re-balance these overly prolific ewes.
+Dorset ram lamb to re-balance these overly prolific ewes.

 interested in opportunities for improved muscling, growth, lambing ease